slamora/brackets-wiki/Extension-Dependencies.md

 In the Python standard library, a function deprecated in version 2.5 will start displaying warnings when used.
 When 2.6 comes out, that function will be gone.
 This policy gave Python a chance to move forward, while giving people a reasonable amount of time to heed the warnings and build to the new API.

 With a central extensions repository, we can take this a step farther.
-Extension developers would not specify which version of Brackets their extensions are compatible with.
+Extension developers need not specify which version of Brackets their extensions are compatible with.
 The repository would keep track of the information for everyone.
+(If an extension developer *knows* that they're extension is not compatible past a certain version of Brackets and doesn't have time to update the extension, they can go ahead and add a max version.)

-> (pf) I think we should still let authors explicitly set a max if they want to -- if a dev _wants_ to be conscientious, we might as well accept their input.
+> **resolved** (pf) I think we should still let authors explicitly set a max if they want to -- if a dev _wants_ to be conscientious, we might as well accept their input.

+> (kd) I agree with you in theory.
+There's no harm in accepting a max value if the author sets it.
+That said, it seems less likely (though possible) that an

 Here's an example to show the idea: